The Record 74 Auto Vice still show up for sale fairly regularly in the UK. This one was a bit grotty cosmetically but in

-The only minor issue being that at some point the pin that retains the washer/spring used to hold the handle against the moveable jaw had broken and the washer bent as a result:
+The only minor issue was that at some point the pin that retains the washer/spring used to hold the handle against the moveable jaw had broken and the washer bent as a result:

 Once extracted a few whacks with a hammer got it back into shape, and a cut-down nail did as a replacement pin.

 Having got it apart, a bit of elbow grease to remove 80 years of accumulated oil and grease plus various layers of paint (not sure why it was partly painted green – perhaps to distinguish it from others in a shared workshop?) and it looked like this:

 This model has a patent number on it so we know it was made made some time between the summer of 1929, when the patent was filed, and the late 1940s when it would have expired.

 I am pleased to report that, as with all Record products of this era, the quality is excellent with very well finished castings and a substantial steel slide and screw.

 There is a larger version of this design (the model 75) which, in its earliest incarnations, was made completely of steel.

-It is simple to install: 1/2 inch hole through the worktop and secure underneath with the large nut and washer.
+It is simple to install: drill a 1/2 inch hole through the worktop and secure underneath with the large nut and washer.
 Here it is installed:

 Owners of these vices who have lost the removable pipe holder attachment can breathe a sigh of relief since an enterprising ebayer has started making replacements (they are only available occasionally so you may need to be patient).
 After I cleaned the old oil, grease and dirt from the slot in the body of the vice the new part was a perfect fit.
 In a clever twist to to original design the maker of the new parts has installed a magnet in the base.
 The magnet helps locate the attachment in the slot and also means you can attach it to the vice when not in use, thus never losing it again.